Spectral sequences in unstable higher homotopy theory and applications to the coniveau filtration: Unstable coniveau spectral sequence

-We also get the unstable coniveau spectral sequence \Cref{df:coniv-ssp-E-coef} as well as its sheafified version \Cref{df:t-local-coniv-ssp}.
+We also get the unstable coniveau spectral sequence in \Cref{df:coniv-ssp-E-coef}, as well as its sheafified version as in \Cref{df:t-local-coniv-ssp}.
 Motivated by the abelian case, we adopt the following terminology. \end{notation} \begin{definition} Consider the preceding notation.
 We define the homotopy Cousin complex of the sheaf $\cG$ over $X_t$ as

 It is a $2$-term homotopy complex, concentrated in degree $0$ and $1$, co-augmented by $\cG$:

 See \Cref{num:restricted-product} for the notation. \end{definition} Based on the theory developed so far, we get the following conditions, non-abelian analogous of the characterization of Cohen-Macaulay abelian sheaves: \begin{proposition} Let $X$ be a scheme and $\cG$ be a sheaf of groups on $X_t$, $t=\zar, \nis$.
 The following conditions are equivalent: \begin{enumerate}[label=\emph{(\roman*)}] \item The co-augmented homotopical complex $\cG \rightarrow \Cz_t^*(\cG)$ is exact (in the sense of \Cref{df:coaugmented_cohtp_cpx}). \item For any open (resp. étale if $t=\nis$) $V/X$, one gets an isomorphism: